 Me?
 I start collecting allies.
 That comes first for me.
 Always.
 I like dealing with crisis surrounded by a group.
 So I limped into a gas station on the next exit to the tune of metal grinding on metal.
 I used the ATM to get cash to tip the nice people I was going to meet.

 Then I turned on the friendliness.
 I turned it up higher.
-Cuz I find that there is something about me that makes people hate me when I’m angry.
+Because I find that there is something about me that makes people hate me when I’m angry.
 Exasperates them when I cry.
-And forces them to become their best, most helpful selves when I’m positive and smiling and using their names like we went to the prom together in matching dresses.
+And forces them to become their best, most helpful selves when I’m positive and smiling and using their names, pretending like we went to the prom together in matching dresses.
 And, of course, the tipping.

 I was delighted when Jordan at the gas station recommended a dependable service station.
 Jack and Richard (the darlings) diagnosed a problem they could not fix that would require the dealership 78 miles away.
 Marilyn at AAA figured out how to get that tow for free.
 Debbie at the dealership asked for pictures of the wheel and wheedled Jamie to bring in the parts.
 Tony the tow truck driver stopped so I could get lunch and Raymond drove me to my hotel.
 My husband kept sending me texts of encouragement and cautions against stray corn gods.